Pueblo Style Interior - Design Basics and Inspiration

 Seek out prints, paintings, or sculptures inspired by Pueblo and Southwestern artists.
 Petroglyph motifs, animal imagery like roadrunners or lizards, and geometric border designs fit beautifully.
 Shop local artisans or vintage stores to find unique, story-rich pieces.
 These artworks give character to even the simplest walls and celebrate the creative heritage behind the style.

-Traditional pueblos often feature deep-set casement windows framed by warm wood.
-If you’re updating your windows, look for wooden frames and classic black hardware for authenticity.
-For a less permanent update, use interior wooden shutters or simple linen drapes in undyed, earthy colors.
-These touches play with natural light, create privacy, and offer architectural depth.
+Traditional pueblos have deep-set casement windows with highly varnished wood trim.
+When it comes time to update your windows, go for wood frames and classic black hardware.
+A less permanent option would be to install interior wooden shutters or hang simple linen drapes in undyed, earthy colors.
+They play with natural light, provide privacy and add architectural detail to the home’s exterior.

 Flooring with Southwest spirit grounds any pueblo interior.
 Saltillo tiles—famed for their honey and rust tones—work beautifully in living areas or kitchens.
 Where these aren’t feasible, look for resilient vinyl or porcelain tiles with a clay or stone look.
 Accent floors with small rugs or runners to add softness without hiding the tactile quality beneath your feet.